The town of Albyn, Llael.

 “You know that is not what I am suggesting,” Yegor said gently.
 Vasily exhaled sharply in frustration.

 “No, no that would be a mercy compared to what you want.
 What you are asking…” Vasily closed his eyes and rubbed his brow.
-“Why did High Kommand not permit me to evacuate them as I asked?” he said in despair.
+“Why did High Kommand not permit me to evacuate them as I asked?” he complained in despair.

 “Enough,” Vasily said sharply.
 He took a step towards Yegor, gazing up at him, unintimidated.
 “I have given you an order: do not bring this up again.
 I swear to you, Yegor, if you had demonstrated this insolence in front of my men, I would have had you shot for insubordination,” he said, voice quivering in fury.
 Yegor could see Vasily meant his words.